supameow/Solve-mysteries-through-SQL./case#005/solution.md

 > We can try to submit both to see who is the saboteur but since the email said 'Unlock 18 quietly by 9.
 He’ll use his own credentials to access it shortly after L leaves', the crime must be right after 9, which makes Hristo Bogoev more of the correct answer!

-Link to the case: https://www.sqlnoir.com/cases/005-The-Silicon-Sabotage Supa thank to the game creator!
+Link to the case: https://www.sqlnoir.com/cases/005-The-Silicon-Sabotage Supa thanks to the game creator!